Udney Hay: Military service

 In January 1776, he joined the 2nd Canadian Regiment of Colonel Moses Hazen.
 In June, Brigadier General John Sullivan assigned him to take on the duties of deputy quartermaster general from Donald Campbell.
 On January 9, 1777, as recommended by General Horatio Gates, the Continental Congress appointed him lieutenant colonel and assistant deputy quartermaster general at Fort Ticonderoga.

 After the resignation of Thomas Mifflin, the first quartermaster general, George Washington highly recommended Hay on January 1, 1778, to Henry Laurens, president of the Congress, noting that his generals thought him the "best qualified of any man upon the Continent for the office."
 However, Congress did not agree, and instead appointed Nathanael Greene quartermaster general on March 2.

-On April 15, 1780, his brother, Charles Hay, was arrested by Frederick Haldimand, governor of the Province of Quebec, and not released until May 2, 1783.
+On April 15, 1780, his brother, Charles Hay, was arrested by Frederick Haldimand, the governor of the Province of Quebec, and not released until May 2, 1783.
 Udney wrote to Washington to provide a character reference for his case in London.

 On June 24, 1780, Hay was appointed by George Clinton, the first governor of New York, as the state agent to supply provisions for the Continental Army.

 In 1780, he purchased a house from Hugh Van Kleeck, now called Clinton House, in Poughkeepsie, New York.
 In 1783, the house was destroyed by fire and he rented the nearby Glebe House.
 To assist in rebuilding the house, he requested permission from Washington for army craftsmen, which was received.